IvonneBenitesRodriguez/BookstoreReact/README.md

 <!-- Project Description -->

 ## 📖 bookstorereact<a name="about-project"></a>
-This part of the project is about setting up a Redux Store.<br/>I will create a slice to save state and reducers.<br/>
+This part of the project is about using Redux Store to display books.<br/>I will implement react-redux to connect my store.<br/>
-The objective of this project is to understand the concept of state management and use store, actions, and reducers in React.<br/>
+The objective of this project is to understand the concept of state management and use store, actions, and reducers in React and **connect React and Redux**.<br/>

 ## 🛠 Built With <a name="built-with"></a>